-Provisions are recognized when the Group has a legal and constructive obligation as a result of past events and it is resolved. events and it is probable that outflow of resources embodying economic benefits will be required to settle the obligation.
-Provision is settle the obligation and a reliable estimate can be made of the amount of obligation.
+Provisions are recognized when the Group has a legal and constructive obligation as a result of past events and it is probable that outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of obligation.
 Provision is recognized at an amount that is the best estimate of the expenditure required to settle the present obligation at the reporting date.
 Where outflow of resources embodying economic benefits is not probable, or where a reliable estimate of the amount of obligation cannot be made, a contingent liability is disclosed, unless the possibility of outflow is remote.

-4.15 Revenue and other income recognition
+#REF!
+Revenue and other income recognition